AhsanAyaz/ngx-read-time/README.md

   </article>
 ```

-Also add `NgxReadTimeModule` Module in your AppModule or the Module in which we are using this library.
+Also add `NgxReadTimeModule` Module in your AppModule or the Module in which you are using this library.

 ```
 import { BrowserModule } from '@angular/platform-browser';